-We had no sales during the six months ended June 30, 2013 and 2012.
-We implemented a new business model starting in 2012, and expect to derive future income the from the licensing and sale of natural bioactive ingredients derived from algae cultures to much larger, better-financed animal, food, dietary supplement and medical food manufacturers.
+We implemented a new business model starting in 2012, and expect to derive future income the from licensing and sale of the natural bioactive ingredients derived from algae cultures to much larger, better-financed animal, food, dietary supplement and medical food manufacturers.
+This algal culture is capable of producing natural, biologically active compounds that address autoimmune response, inflammation, oxidative stress and cholesterol balance, among other conditions; a portfolio of natural products from a proprietary mixed algal culture.

 The anticipated income streams are to be generated from a) royalties and advances for licensed natural bioactive ingredients, and b) bulk sales of such ingredients.
 These bulk ingredients will be made by contracted ingredient manufacturers and then sold by us to food, dietary supplement and medical food processors and/or name-brand marketers.
 We do not believe it likely that we will have significant sales in 2013.